downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 > On Windows 7 click on the Windows button.

-Click on the `Edit environment variables for your account` shortcut.
+Click on the `Command Prompt` shortcut.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-cmd.png" alt="windows search cmd">

-Click on the `cmd` shortcut.
 Wait for the command prompt to open.

 Type "<kbd>java -version</kbd>" and press `ENTER`.